 - A. For the purposes of these Regulations, the following terms shall have the following meanings: - 1.
 "Applicant" means a private non-profit organization that has non-profit Internal Revenue Code, 26 U.S.C. § 501(c)(3) status with the IRS. - 2.
+"Capital improvement" means a permanent structural change or addition to a property that either increases its value, extends its useful life, or adapts it for new uses. - 3.2.
 "Council" means the Governing Body of the Rhode Island State Council on the Arts, an agency of the State government as described in R.I.
-Gen. Laws Chapter 42-75. - 3.
-"Cultural Arts and the Economy Grant Program" means six million dollars \$30,000,000(\$6,000,000.00) of the Creative and Cultural Economy Bonds to be administered by the Rhode Island State Council of the Arts pursuant to Chapter 80, Article 2, Section§ 1(6)(a) of the 2020 Rhode Island Public LawsChapter 145, Article 5, Section 1(2)(a) of the 2014 Rhode Island Public Laws and allocated to nine-two (2) Rhode Island non-profit arts and
+Gen. Laws Chapter 42-75. - 43.
+"Cultural Arts and the Economy Grant Program" - a.
+"Cultural Arts and the Economy Grant Program 2021" means six million dollars (\$6,000,000.00) of the Creative and Cultural Economy Bonds to be administered by the Rhode Island State